Guille-ux/miniasm/README.md

 # MiniAsm

-it's only my assembler for x86-16 and x86-32
+it's only my assembler for i386, only works with a subset of instructions because it's for personal use.

-## Files